AElfProject/AElf/docs/INTEROPERABILITY.md

 The '**mainchain**' endorsement mechanism we are going to set up in AELF is a decentralized middleman (DPoS), who can provide '**trust**' for each side-chain in AELF ecology.
 All side chains in AELF ecology can lay their trust on the '**mainchain**' for cross-chain transactions.
-It works as if one sidechain can provide a proof that can be verified through the mainchain, then the sidechains other than the one are convinced to believe that the corresponding transaction has happened indeed.
+It works as if one sidechain can provide a proof that can be verified through the mainchain, then the sidechains other than this one are convinced to believe that the corresponding transaction has happened indeed.
 The whole process of a cross-chain transactions can be formalized as below:

 1. A transaction happens on the sidechain A.